 Talk about the Alter Ego Technique™.
 This is an exercise we teach in our popular course, The Psychology of Competition™ and our free masterclass GameFace: Inside The Minds’ of Great Competitors™.
 Essentially, it teaches athletes to adopt an alter ego that is more aggressive when they're competing than they are when they're off the playing field.

 In this exercise, athletes even name this alter ego and it becomes the person that steps on the field.
 This is a powerful exercise that teaches them they can use a different side of themselves and then return to the nice, respectful, well-mannered person they are when they aren’t playing their sport.

 So there you have it.
 I hope that if you are struggling with this on your team that you get support in our private facebook group.
 We have a thriving group of coaches and trained mindset coaches that LOVE to nerd out on this stuff- swap ideas, share success stories, and tweak strategies.
 We even have a thread right now where coaches are sharing their challenges and strategies for coaching female athletes.

-Also, if you missed it, check out part 1 of this 2 part blog series, Why Would I Want to Stick Out More by Being the Best?
-(Advice for Coaching Women Part 1).
+In case you missed it, don't forget to read Part 1: Why Would I Want to Stick Out More by Being the Best?
+(Advice for Coaching Women Part 1)